Joey J. Lee

 MSTU 4039: Video games in education

-MSTU 5003: Theory and programming of interactive media I
+MSTU 5003: Theory and programming of interactive media: Part 1

 Aimed at students who are interested in building instructional multimedia in Adobe Flash.
-Provides students with tools for understanding, analyzing and constructing Flash-based multimedia in a hands-on manner.
+Provides students with tools for understanding, analyzing, and constructing Flash-based multimedia in a hands-on manner.
 Examples and mini-tutorials abound.
-Theory and design are integrated to ensure students emerge as authors of well designed, educationally sound media.
+Theory and design are integrated to ensure that students emerge as authors of well-designed, educationally-sound media.

 MSTU 6000: Advanced designing educational games

 This course serves as an intensive workshop for designing and producing educational games as well as a scholarly opportunity for students interested in the advanced study of games.